 Examines Buddhist views of mental functions, motivation, emotion, personality, human development, social ethics, and psychotherapy according to Buddhist concepts and beliefs; relates these concepts to corresponding and contrasting Western views.

 Buddhist & Scientific Approaches to Mind (3 units)

-Offers an exploration of Buddhist teachings regarding the mind and their comparisons with neuroscientific findings about the brain.
+Prerequisite(s): ENGL102 w/C or higher; PSYCH210 & 320 Offers an exploration of Buddhist teachings regarding the mind and their comparisons with neuroscientific findings about the brain.